themagicstrings/twooter/report/report.md

 We have not used any project management tools such as Kanban-boards, as we mainly stuck to the course-schedule, and because we are a quite small team, so it was fairly simple to distribute tasks.
 GitHub issues were used to some degree in cases where we knew about a problem, but were unable to fix it at that time.
 Only 6 issues were opened in total, because we strived to fix problems when they came up, as resolving problems quickly was one of the main tasks in the course.

+However, in other projects we have used the Kanban-board on GitHub, which is handy as each story can be associated with an issue.
+If this project had a bigger scope, that would probably have been the chosen tool.

 <!-- - Applied development process and tools supporting it
   - For example, how did you use issues, Kanban boards, etc. to organize open tasks -->